 udf_example.c file contains the

-A dynamically loadable file should be compiled as a sharable object file, using a command something like this:
+A dynamically loadable file should be compiled as a sharable library file, using a command something like this:

 gcc -shared -o udf_example.so udf_example.c